SunnerLi/Vivian/Readme.md

-### This project is still maintained, but there's a new project that can give the greater experience for you.
+### 1. This project is still maintained, but there's a new project that can give the greater experience for you.
 See the [Ivy](https://github.com/SunnerLi/Ivy)
+### 2. This project would update recently
 # Vivian
 A simple telegram bot that can help you remember the English vocabulary.